niuers/niuers.github.io/_posts/2020-10-29-Bit_Manipulation_Tricks.md

         bin(3)   #'0b11'
         bin(-10) #'-0b1010'
         ```
-        * If the integer is negative, you need subtract it from power of 2
+        * If the integer is negative, you need subtract its absolute value from power of 2
         ```
         print(bin(-7))           # -0b111: not what we want
         print(bin((1 << 8) - 7)) # 0b11111001, two's complement representation with 8-bit
         print(bin((1 << 16) - 7)) # 0b1111111111111001, two's complement representation with 16-bit
         ```

         * To convert from binary representation to integer
         ```
         print(0b111)           # 7